How could there be light before the sun and moon were created?

 How could the light exist on Day 1 before the sun was created on Day 4?

 First, realize that light can exist without the sun.
-Candles, fires, flashlights, glowworms, car headlights, matches, and many other objects give off light without the sun.
-All that was needed for light to exist on the first day was a light source.
+Many objects give off light without the sun: Fires, candles, flashlights, glowworms, car headlights, matches, etc. All that was needed for light to exist on the first day was a light source.

 The sun and moon are light-givers, but they are not the only light-givers.